cleaver/tio_comodo/README.md

 # TioComodo

 TioComodo provides a simple, embeddable Read-Eval-Print Loop (REPL) for your Elixir applications.
-It allows you to define a custom set of commands and run them in an interactive terminal session, making it a great tool for building CLI applications, admin interfaces, or for inspecting a running system.
+It allows you to define a custom set of commands and run them in an interactive terminal session, for a simple terminal I/O application.
+TioComodo avoids native dependencies for ease of use.
+For a more advanced TUI, look at other packages like [Ratatouille](https://hex.pm/packages/ratatouille).

 ## Installation